 The Lasting Benefits of Early College High Schools Considerations and Recommendations for Policymakers

-Equity / State Policy / Student Outcomes /
+College and Career Readiness / Equity / Members Only / State Policy / Student Outcomes /

 The high school years are a pivotal stage for students to prepare to succeed in college and careers.
 Most jobs today require a postsecondary degree—and most students want to go to college.
 There are substantial challenges, however, in reaching the goal of college and career readiness for all students, particularly for students from low-income families and students of color: